 Master of Medical Education, Modarres Hospital, Shahid Beheshti University of Medical Sciences, Tehran, Iran.

-Material and method: In this cohort study, 140 children with CHD who were hospitalized in intensive care unit of Shahid Modarres hospital in Tehran were divided into case group (the JET group including 37 patients) and control group including 103 patients.
+Materials and Methods: In this cohort study, 140 children with CHD who were hospitalized in intensive care unit of Shahid Modarres hospital in Tehran, Iran, were divided into case group (the JET group including 37 patients), and control group including 103 patients.
 These two groups were compared based on the previous studies and collected data.

-Results: Based on the analysis of the area under the Receiver Operating Characteristic curve, the CK-MB level assessment can predict the Occurrence of JET after the surgery (area under the curve is 0.849, 95% confidence interval is 0.786- 0.911) and the best cut-off point for it is 95.5 to predict the Occurrence of JET.
-So, CK-MB will diagnose the Occurrence of JET with 97.3% sensitivity and 67% specificity.
-In the same analysis, the troponin level assessment can predict the Occurrence of JET after the surgery (area under the curve is 0.877, 95% confidence interval is 0.821- 0.933).
-Accordingly, the best cut-off point for the troponin is 45 to predict the Occurrence of junctional ectopic tachycardia which will diagnose it with 97.3% sensitivity and 72.8% specificity.
+Results: Based on the analysis of the area under the Receiver Operating Characteristic curve, the Creatine Kinase Myocardial Band (CK-MB) level assessment can predict the occurrence of JET after the surgery (area under the curve is 0.849, 95% confidence interval is 0.786- 0.911), and the best cut-off point for it is 95.5 to predict the occurrence of JET.
+So, CK-MB will diagnose the occurrence of JET with 97.3% sensitivity and 67% specificity.
+In the same analysis, the troponin level assessment can predict the occurrence of JET after the surgery (area under the curve is 0.877, 95% confidence interval is 0.821- 0.933).
+Accordingly, the best cut-off point for the troponin is 45 to predict the occurrence of junctional ectopic tachycardia which will diagnose it with 97.3% sensitivity, and 72.8% specificity.